Washington Post Best-Seller!

 3) How does your job make a meaningful contribution to you?
 To your family?

-Once you have your Tiger list, post it on your computer or somewhere in your office.
-When you find yourself a bit down in the dumps or just stressed, glance at your Tiger list.
+Once you have your Meaning list, post it on your computer or somewhere in your office.
+When you find yourself a bit down in the dumps or just stressed, glance at your Meaning list.
 It may not cause you to give a fist pump, as Tiger Woods does after a great putt — but looking at this list should give you a sudden bolt of needed motivation.

 We all have the opportunity to directly or indirectly influence many lives in a positive way.
 As George Bernard Shaw indicated, there is much joy when we know our work has a mighty purpose.